Social judgment theory: Latitudes of rejection, acceptance, and noncommitment

 Social judgment theory also illustrates how people contrast their personal positions on issues to others' positions around them.
 Aside from having their personal opinion, individuals hold latitudes of what they think is acceptable or unacceptable in general for other people's view.
 Social attitudes are not cumulative, especially regarding issues where the attitude is extreme.
 This means that a person may not agree with less extreme stands relative to his or her position, even though they may be in the same direction.
 Furthermore, even though two people may seem to hold identical attitudes, their "most preferred" and "least preferred" alternatives may differ.
 Thus, a person's full attitude can only be understood in terms of what other positions he or she finds acceptable or unacceptable, in addition to his or her own stand.

-Sherif saw an attitude as amalgam of three zones or latitudes.
-There is the latitude of acceptance, which is the range of ideas that a person sees as reasonable or worthy of consideration; the latitude of rejection, which is the range of ideas that a person sees as unreasonable or objectionable; and, finally, the latitude of noncommitment, which is the range of ideas that a person sees as neither acceptable nor questionable.
+The three factors people have towards an issue are broken up into three different latitudes: rejection, acceptance, and non-commitment.
+The latitude of acceptance refers to the range of ideas that an individual finds acceptable or favorable.
+This could vary between ideas, messages, or positions.
+Usually, the messages that fall within this range are more likely to be accepted and incorporated into an individual's existing beliefs.

+The latitude of rejection is quite the opposite.
+Latitude of rejection represents the range of ideas that an individual finds unacceptable or unfavorable.
+The messages that end up falling within this range are most likely to be rejected.

+The latitude of non-commitment lies between the middle of the latitudes of acceptance and the latitude of rejection.
+This is where the individual is indifferent or noncommittal.
+The messages in the range of non-commitment are neither accepted nor rejected by an individual.
+The three factors show how the attitude of an individual is imagined as a spectrum of different opinions.
+Showing that one accepts, ranging from rejection on one end and acceptance on the other end.